- Our Strategy performed well versus the infrastructure benchmark, which underperformed global equities for the quarter.

 Regionally, the U.S. is ahead in terms of vaccinations, although Europe is catching up, with 52% of the U.K. population being fully immunized.
 We expect an asynchronous global recovery, with the effect that the recovery peaks will be more spread out and therefore prolonged.
 We are positioned for a growing recovery in Europe and are seeing airports and toll roads still trading at meaningful discounts to pre-pandemic levels.
 Our transport infrastructure exposure is primarily in the U.S., Europe and Australia, which we expect to be the strongest performers.

 We believe an absolute return, inflation-linked benchmark is the most appropriate primary measure against which to evaluate the long-term performance of our infrastructure strategies.
 The approach ensures the focus of portfolio construction remains on delivering consistent absolute real returns over the long term.

-On an absolute basis, the Strategy delivered gains across eight of nine sectors in which it was invested (out of 11 total) in the fourth quarter, with the renewables and electric sectors the leading contributors and the communications sector the sole detractor.
+On an absolute basis, the Strategy delivered gains across seven of the nine sectors in which it was invested (out of 11 total) in the second quarter, with the communications and toll roads sectors the leading contributors and the renewables and airports sectors the sole detractors.

-On a relative basis, measured against the S&P Global Infrastructure Index, the ClearBridge Global Infrastructure Value Strategy underperformed the benchmark during the fourth quarter.
-Overall sector allocation detracted from performance and was partially offset by stock selection.
-In particular, an underweight to the airports sector and an overweight to the communications sector detracted.
-Stock selection in the rail sector was also detrimental.
-Conversely, overweights to the renewables and rail sectors, an underweight to the gas sector and stock selection in the electric, toll roads, energy infrastructure and renewables sectors proved beneficial.
+On a relative basis, measured against the S&P Global Infrastructure Index, the ClearBridge Global Infrastructure Value Strategy outperformed during the second quarter.
+Overall stock selection and sector allocation contributed to performance, in particular stock selection in the toll roads and electric sectors and the Strategy’s overweight to the communications sector.
+Stock selection in the rail sector and underweights to the gas and energy infrastructure sectors, meanwhile, detracted from relative results.